(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

-If there is no wiggle room in your budget for setting money aside then find a way to earn extra money just for this.
+If there is no wiggle room in your budget for setting money aside then now, then find a way to earn extra money just for this.
 Sell stuff at a yard sale, take surveys online for cash, baby-sit (it’s good practice!), make something and sell it at a craft sale, become a Tupperware consultant – do whatever it takes.

-3) Be realistic about what you actually need for baby.
+3) Be realistic about what you actually need for baby

 Newborns need very, very little.
 There are SO many things that we think of as necessary that just aren’t.